AlexsLemonade/refinebio/workers/README.md

 # Data Refinery Workers

 This is the project root for the Data Refinery Workers.
-This project is composed of a number of Celery tasks which can be used to download and process data from a variety of sources.
+This project is composed of a number of Nomad jobs which can be used to download and process data from a variety of sources.

 ## Developing